nenasedk/pRTJOSS/paper.md

 Atmospheric retrievals are a cornerstone of exoplanet atmospheric characterisation. pRT is a powerful and user-friendly tool, and is unique in its abilities to characterise exoplanets in both emission and transmission.
-Various thermal structures, chemistry and cloud parameterisations and opacity calculation methods (correlated-k and line-by-line) can be combined and used to statistically identify the most favoured model for a given atmosphere.
+Various thermal structures, chemistry and cloud parameterisations and opacity calculation methods can be combined and used to statistically identify the most favoured model for a given atmosphere.
 With increasing volumes of both ground- and space-based spectra available, it is necessary for exoplanet researchers to have access to a range of characterisation tools.

 # petitRADTANS Retrieval Module